Founded in 1936 by Dick and Julie Pope, Cypress Gardens

 Entertainment Corporation, a subsidiary of Anheuser Busch Companies, purchased

 Cypress Gardens, Sea World, and Circus World.
-Cypress was sold in 1995 to
+Cypress was spun off in 1995 to

 a private partnership led by Bill Reynolds.
 Declining attendance forced

-purchased the park in 2007, and Baker Leisure Group took over the management in
+purchased the park in 2007 after it was hit by three hurricanes and filed for bankruptcy.
+The Baker Leisure Group took over the management in

-In November 2008, the park announced it would close for a major
+In November 2008, the park was closed for a major

 renovation.
 The park reopened in March 2009 with a water park